vrrdnt/youtube-collector/README.md

 # youtube-collector
-A tool for downloading YouTube/SoundCloud audio and storing it for Spotify to use.
+A tool for downloading YouTube/SoundCloud audio and storing it for Spotify to use, using [youtube-dl](https://github.com/ytdl-org/youtube-dl) and [FFMPEG](https://ffmpeg.org/).

 ## Preliminary Setup
 In the Spotify© app for PC, click the three white dots at the top left, click **Edit**, and click **Preferences**.
 (You can also press **Ctrl** + **P**)